Friends of Lismore Rainforest Botanic Gardens Inc (FLRBG)

-This is a wonderful place to visit with big colourful information signs, individual tree labels, paths, seats, picnic areas and of course a superb collection of local rainforest and other local native plants.
-It is great place to take visitors, and for kids to explore - the COOL CUBBY near first car park and Solar Clock in Sensory Garden are great favourites.
+These Gardens are a wonderful place to visit with big colourful information signs, individual tree labels, paths, seats, picnic areas and of course a superb collection of local rainforest and other local native plants.
+It is great place to take visitors, and for kids to explore - the COOL CUBBY near first car park and SOLAR CLOCK in Sensory Garden are great favourites.
 A very new feature is the little walkway and lookout in PALM GULLY at the western end of the Gardens - just beyond the Nursery.
 Well worth an inspection.
 The Visitors Centre is always open on work days and Open Days and at other times by arrangement

-HOOP PINE FOREST - A gently graded walking loop path that goes right up to the top of the hill in the Hoop Pine Forest where a stoney LABYRINTH as been constructed.
+HOOP PINE FOREST - A gently graded walking loop path that goes right up to the top of the hill in the Hoop Pine Forest where a stoney LABYRINTH has been constructed.
 It is very beautiful area with a special cool ambience .... a popular place to walk amongst the huge Araucaria cunninghmamii trees.
 We have recently installed a LARGE OLD CHURCH BELL just beyond the Labyrinth.
 Have a look and feel free to ring to bell to mark your visit to the top of the forest!